A multiple criteria methodology for priority based portfolio selection: Case study

 \subsection{Robustness Analysis}

-A robustness analysis is important to verify that the results obtained can be replicated even in slightly changed conditions \citep{roy1998,roy2010two}.
-We focussed on taking into account the different configurations derived from the different opinions of the experts involved.
+A robustness analysis is important to verify that the results obtained can be replied even in slightly changed conditions \citep{roy1998,roy2010two}.
+We focus on taking into account the different configurations derived by the different opinions of the specialists involved.

-To validate the priorities assigned by the {\sc{Electre Tri-nC}} method, the analysts decided to also conduct the selection process for the priorities defined by the other sets of weights generated by the interaction with the other expert (see Table \ref{tab:weightstable}).
+To validate the priority assigned by the {\sc{Electre Tri-nC}} method the analyst decide to conduct the selection process also for the priorities defined by the other set of weights generated by the interaction with the other specialist (see Table \ref{tab:weightstable}).
 Therefore, adopting the same constraints used in the previous set of simulations, the binary programming model was solved again.
 The results have been provided in Tables \ref{tab:selbudget2}, \ref{tab:selbudget4} and \ref{tab:selbudget6} for budgets $B(2)$, $B(4)$ and $B(6)$, respectively.